exponea/exponea-android-sdk/Documentation/tracking.md

 #### Wipe all locally stored data without uploading

-The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to the Bloomreach Engagement app.
+The SDK caches data (such as sessions, events, and customer properties) in an internal local database and periodically sends them to the {user.mkg} app.
 These data are kept locally if the device has no network, or if you configured SDK to upload them less frequently.

-You may face a use case where the customer gets removed from the Bloomreach Engagement platform, and you want to remove them from local storage too.
+You may face a use case where the customer gets removed from the {user.mkg} platform, and you want to remove them from local storage too.

 Do not initialize the SDK in this case.
 Depending on your configuration, the SDK may upload the stored tracked events during initialization.
-This may lead to the customer's profile being recreated in Bloomreach Engagement, because stored events were tracked for that customer and uploading them will result in the recreation of the customer profile based on the assigned customer IDs.
+This may lead to the customer's profile being recreated in {user.mkg}, because stored events were tracked for that customer and uploading them will result in the recreation of the customer profile based on the assigned customer IDs.

 To prevent this from happening, call `clearLocalCustomerData()` without initializing the SDK: